 "So in Ghana, for instance, oil brings great opportunities, and you have been very responsible in preparing for new revenue.
 But as so many Ghanaians know, oil cannot simply become the new cocoa...
 Dependence on commodities—or a single export—has a tendency to concentrate wealth in the hands of the few, and leaves people too vulnerable to downturns."
 Resources like gold, diamonds, and oil can bring enormous wealth and potential for development.
 The road to prosperity will require leaders to avoid the path of poor management, corruption, violence and war.
 Ghana is a promising example of what is possible: Since Ghana discovered oil near its coast, the country's President John Atta Mills pledged earlier this year to disclose all petroleum agreements, so citizens can track what money comes to the government and how revenues are spent.
 This pledge has not yet been turned into reality.
 Real transparency needs to be built into a new legislative framework for how Ghana's new oil wealth will be managed, to ensure revenues are spent on social services and poverty reduction.
 Oxfam is working with the US Congress on legislation to require all US and foreign companies subject to Securities and Exchange Commission rules to disclose payments to developing country governments.
 This will be a critically important tool for citizens working to avoid corruption and waste of natural resource revenues.

-President Obama also highlighted steps that the US would take to help combat corruption, including addressing corruption in the annual State Department human rights report, a recommendation that was made by Oxfam America in its Presidential transition memos.
+President Obama also highlighted steps that the US would take to help combat corruption, including addressing corruption in the annual State Department human rights report.

 Better foreign aid